paulmouzas/paulmouzas.github.io/_posts/2015-03-01-messing-with-pygame.md

     clock.tick(50)
 {% endhighlight %}

 The second program I made was a experiment in physics.
-I did this to understand how to add in order to change the direction of an objects.
+I did this to understand how to add vectors to change the direction of an objects.

 <iframe width="420" height="315" src="https://www.youtube.com/embed/p9Xoes63rWI" frameborder="0" allowfullscreen></iframe>